ewanhowell5195/ModelApplier/README.md

 ### GlintApplier
 ModelApplier can also be used to apply and remove the glint effect from any item.
-1. Open `ModelApplier` as outlined above
+1. Open `ModelApplier` as outlined above.
-2. Open the `GlintApplier` option
+2. Open the `GlintApplier` option.
-3. Select either `Apply Glint` or `Remove Glint` to add or remove enchantment glints
+3. Select either `Apply Glint` or `Remove Glint` to add or remove enchantment glints.